 With that being said, there is a credit card bonus that can perfectly fit your spending habits.

 To find that bonus, know what your average monthly spend is before you start your research.
-If you usually spend about $5,000 in 3 months, then there are a few great business credit card bonuses out there for you—like the Business Gold Rewards Card from American Express, the Capital One Spark Cash for Business, or the Chase Ink Plus.
+If you usually spend about $5,000 in 3 months, then there are a few great business credit card bonuses out there for you—like the Chase Ink Business Preferred.

 If you’re not a big spender each month, you might want to limit your search to business credit cards that qualify you for an offer over a longer period of time.
-For instance, the SimplyCash Plus from American Express offers a $200 statement credit once you’ve spent $5,000 in 6 months.
-Or, you might want to consider American Express’s Blue for Business Credit Card—you’ll get 10,000 Membership Rewards points when you make just one purchase in the first 3 months of cardmembership.
+For instance, the SimplyCash Plus from American Express offers a $250 statement credit once you’ve spent $5,000 in 6 months, plus an additional $250 if you spend $10,000 or more in qualifying purchases in the first year.